ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 val append : 'a list -> 'a list -> 'a list = <fun>
 ```

-Can you see how it works?
 Notice that the memory for the second list is shared,
 but the first list is effectively copied.
 Such sharing is common when we use
 immutable data types (ones whose values cannot be changed).

 We might wish to apply a function to each element in a list, yielding a new
 one.
-We shall write a function `map` which is given another function as its
+We shall write a function `map` that's given another function as its
-argument - such a function is called "higher-order":
+argument.
+Such a function is called "higher-order":

 ```ocaml
 # let rec map f l =